dxos-deprecated/feed-store/README.md

 Creates a ReadableStream from the loaded feeds.

 - `options: Object`: Default options for each feed.createReadStream(options).
 Optional.
-  - `feedStoreInfo: Boolean`: Enables streaming objects with additional feed information:
+  - `batch: Number`: Defines the batch number of blocks to read in each iteration.
+Default: 100.
+  - `live: Boolean`: Defines the stream as a live stream.
+Will wait for new incoming data.
+Default: false.
+- `callback: descriptor => Promise<(Object|undefined)>`: Filter function to return options for each feed.createReadStream().
+Returns `undefined` will ignore the feed.
+Optional.
+- `descriptor: FeedDescriptor`

+The data returned will be an object with:

 - `data: Buffer`: The original chunk of the block data.
 - `seq: Number`: Sequence number of the read block.
 - `key: Buffer`: Key of the read feed.
 - `path: String`: FeedStore path of the read feed.
 - `metadata: Object`: FeedStore metadata of the read feed.
-- `callback: descriptor => Promise<(Object|undefined)>`: Filter function to return options for each feed.createReadStream().
-Returns `undefined` will ignore the feed.
-Optional.
-- `descriptor: FeedDescriptor`
+- `sync: Boolean`: It reports if the stream is in sync with the data.

 Usage: